Class SimpleEventHandlingComponent

 • sequenceIdentifierFor

-@Nonnull public Object sequenceIdentifierFor(@Nonnull EventMessage event, @Nonnull ProcessingContext context)
+public Object sequenceIdentifierFor(EventMessage event, ProcessingContext context)

 Returns the sequence identifier for the given event.
 When two events have the same sequence identifier (as defined by their equals method), they will be executed sequentially.
 Important: All EventHandlers for the same QualifiedName within a single EventHandlingComponent must return the same sequence identifier for a given event.
 Mixing different sequence identifiers within the scope of a single EventHandlingComponent is not supported and may lead to undefined behavior.